Student-Initiated Action Advising via Advice Novelty: Conclusions

-An interesting direction for the future work could involve devising a form of threshold adaptation to make these techniques more robust against the changes in task and budget specifications.
-Additionally, further analyses in the dynamics of different task-level algorithms operating with action advising would be imperative to invent more general action advising methods, since this study only considers a student agent that employs DQN with NoisyNets and its outcomes may not be applicable to different algorithms.
+An interesting extension of this study would be further investigating the components of our approach to precisely determine how they behave and how their variants affect the performance.
+For instance, training RND incrementally with batches drawn from the complete set of collected advice instead of only the latest samples can provide valuable insights for comparison.
+Another direction for future work could involve devising a form of threshold adaptation to make the action advising techniques more robust against the changes in task and budget specifications.
+Additionally, further analyses in the dynamics of different RL algorithms operating with action advising would be imperative to invent more general action advising methods.
+Our study employs a student agent with DQN and NoisyNets exploration; it will be worthwhile to investigate the performance of the action advising algorithms with different RL algorithms and exploration methods to see how their standings vary.
 Finally, there is still a significant research gap in action advising with multiple teachers which requires further attention, and we believe that our approach is likely to be useful in such a problem setting.